GenericMappingTools/gmt/doc/rst/source/grdimage.rst

 Alternatively, **grdimage** reads three 2-D grid files with the red, green, and blue components directly (all must be in the 0-255 range).
-Optionally, illumination may be added by providing a file with intensities in the (-1,+1) range.
+Optionally, illumination may be added by providing a file with intensities in the (-1,+1) range or instructions to derive intensities from the input data grid.
 Values outside this range will be clipped.
 Such intensity files can be created from the grid using :doc:`grdgradient` and, optionally, modified by :doc:`grdmath` or :doc:`grdhisteq`.
 Yet as a third alternative available when GMT is build with GDAL support the grd_z file can be an image referenced or not (than see **-Dr**).
 In this case the images can be illuminated with the file provided via the **-I** option.
-Here if image has no coordinates those of the intensity file will be used.
+Here, if image has no coordinates then those of the intensity file will be used.

 When using map projections, the grid is first resampled on a new rectangular grid with the same dimensions.
 Higher resolution images can